mobicardsystemsltd/.github/profile/README.md

         The value for the "status" response parameter is always either "SUCCESS" or "FAILED" for this API.
 Use this to determine subsequent actions.

 ### Technical Difference:
 Method 1 accepts the actual image file ('mobicard_scan_card_photo') as multipart form-data while Method 2 accepts the card image's base64 string ('mobicard_scan_card_photo_base64_string') within the initial request access token call.
+Method 1 is a 2-step API call process while Method 2 involves a single API call.

 ##### Method 1